EnthusiastiCon/enthusiasticon.github.io/index.md

 We're hoping that wonderful people will join us to share their enthusiasm or listen to what makes fellow programmers beam with joy about our craft.

-Please note: the 2020 CfP is now closed.

 ## The Plan

 EnthusiastiCon will be held **remotely** on <b>June 6th 2020</b> for a day of 10 minute talks.

-We'll publish the schedule and details on how everything will work remotely closer to the time.
+Take a look at the [schedule](/programme/)!
+We'll publish details on how everything will work remotely closer to the time.

 ## Accessibility